Find help and support available during the Coronavirus (Covid-19) pandemic.

 Help for people who are “shielded”

-People with underlying health conditions need to take even more precautions to protect themselves from the coronavirus and stay at home for 12 weeks, this is known as being shielded.
+People with underlying health conditions need to take even more precautions to protect themselves from the coronavirus and stay at home until the end of June, this is known as being shielded.

 If you are in this category the NHS will have sent you a letter or a text message to give you information about accessing support.
 You need to register with them that you need this support and instructions on how to do this will be included in the letter.